aloubyansky/playground/sbom-integration-contract.md

 **Generator** MUST place embedded SBOMs under the `META-INF/` directory using the `*.cdx.json` naming convention.

-**Generator** MAY GZip-compress embedded SBOMs to reduce size.
+**Generator** MAY GZip-compress embedded SBOMs.
 If compressed, the file MUST use the `*.cdx.json.gz` extension.
 Quarkus compresses embedded SBOMs by default.

 **Scanner** MUST open JARs as ZIP archives and check `META-INF/` for `*.cdx.json` files. **Scanner** SHOULD also check for `*.cdx.json.gz` and decompress as needed.